volundmush/athanor/athanor/docs/output.md

 character.msg(markdown=markdown)
 ```

-Athanor determines which "family" of renderers to use based on the protocol_key of the Session (IE: telnet, telnet/tls, webclient/websocket, webclient/ajax, ssh, etc).
-The mapping is maintained in settings as the `PROTOCOL_RENDER_FAMILY` dictionary, which is loaded up with renderer funcs defined in `ATHANOR_RENDERER_MODULES` (a defaultdict(list)).
-This allows Renderers to be replaced by identical-named ones from later-listed modules.

-Renderers DO NOT need to export just ansi colored text.
-They can export anything which can be sent out via Evennia's outputfunc path.
-This includes JSON, HTML, random binary encoded as base64, whatever.

 ## PortalSession send_* funcs
 Each PortalSession can respond to outputfuncs by checking for a matching send_* method on that Protocol as data is being sent to the client. `protocol.send_text()` is used for standard Evennia text output.
-Athanor provides a method for 'ansi' which is largely a wrapper for sending raw colored text over telnet, or calling an ansi2html converter for the webclient.
+Athanor provides a method for `send_ansi()` which is largely a wrapper for sending raw colored text over telnet, or calling an ansi2html converter for the webclient.
 It's easy to add new send_* functions though and subclass protocol classes by altering settings.py.

 ## Output buffering and Results outputs.
-Athanor has an `OutputBuffer` class in `athanor/utils.py` which captures .msg() calls meant to be sent to an object, account, or session, and can then unleash them all at once by flushing the buffer.
-This 'bundles' the messages into a single outgoing message.
-The bundle may have an attached "results_id" that will appear in its formatted kwargs.
+Athanor has an `OutputBuffer` class in `athanor/utils.py` which captures `.msg(**kwargs)` calls meant to be sent to an object, account, or session, and can then unleash them all at once by flushing the buffer.
+This 'bundles' the messages into a single outgoing message of the `results` output type.
+This message may have an attached "cmdid" that will appear in its formatted kwargs. its args is a list of outputfunc tuples in order that the kwargs were sent to `.msg()`.

 ## Matching input and Output
 All AthanorCommands buffer their output by default.
 The buffer is flushed by the `at_post_cmd()` hook.
 The flush will, by default, use the results_id set on the command instance.
 This attribute can be set using the inputfunc's kwargs, a feat only accessible to the webclient and similar protocols. (telnet cannot do this unfortunately....)

 For example,
-`["text", ["look"], {"results_id": 5}]`
+`["text", ["look"], {"cmdid": 5}]`
-If the webclient sends this, it will get back a 'bundle' containing the response sent to cmd.msg() as the command runs, which is identified by results_id: 5.
+If the webclient sends this, it will get back a 'bundle' containing the response sent to `cmd.msg()` as the command runs, which is identified by cmdid: 5.
 This allows the webclient to match up the output with the input.

 This unfortunately cannot capture ALL possible outputs triggered by a command, such as alerts sent to other characters, alerts triggered by other components of Evennia, and error messages, nor is it guaranteed that a result WILL be sent.